leapwallet/cosmos-node-setup/docs/concepts.md

 _PANIC Monitoring and Alerting for Blockchains_ is abbreviated as _PANIC_.

+## Validator Node

+_Validator node_ is abbreviated as _validator_.

 ## Full Node

-A full node is any non-validator blockchain node such as an RPC or archive node.
+A full node is any non-validator blockchain node such as an RPC node, sentry, archive node but not a validator.

 ## Horcrux